dedicad/katacoda-scenarios/k9s-my-queen/step12.md

 ### Config

-You can also see the file ~/.config/k9s/config.yml to see what a lot of parameters you can adjust, for example :
+You can also see the file ~/.config/k9s/config.yml to see lot of parameters you can adjust, for example :
 - Toggle timestamp on logs by default
 - sinceSeconds to choose the default past logs to see (default 5 minutes)

-## Optionnnal : if you have time
+## Optionnal : if you have time

 ### Custom Shortcuts
-🖐️ Ok ok, but this is a bit log to access the screen I want to see.
+🖐️ Ok ok, but this is a bit long to access the screen I want to see.

 Yes so you can a hotkey file in ~/.config/k9s/hotkey.yml !
 I've added one for you, try to press the touch "m"